Thousands of us want to bring our dog to work but many managers are still against it for a variety of reasons.

 - Make sure your dog is well behaved as you are responsible for your dog

-- You must supervise them at all times, many people will be eager to look after your pooch if you have a meeting to attend but it must be someone responsible who you trust because remember – You are responsible for your dog.
+- You must supervise them at all times.
+Many people will be eager to look after your pooch if you have a meeting to attend but they must be responsible and someone you trust.
+Remember – ultimately, you are responsible for your dog.

-- Exercise – Before work, at lunchtime and after work.
-Your dog will be more relaxed and well behaved if they are happy and have exercised, boredom is the cause of so much trouble so take this easy step to avoid problems
+- Before work, at lunchtime and after work.
+Your dog will be more relaxed and well behaved if they are happy and have done some exercise.
+Boredom is often the cause of bad behaviour so take this easy step to avoid problems

 - Make the most of it!
 Enjoy this extra time with your pooch and get to know your colleagues!